Frequently Asked Loan Questions

 When will I receive my student loan refund check?

+A student may expect a refund if he or she does not have any past or present outstanding charges and if the loan disbursement creates a credit balance.
 After a disbursement has been credited to the student’s account, the Office of Student Accounts is solely responsible for processing refunds for eligible accounts.
-If you are expecting a refund, you should direct questions about the refund to the Office of Student Accounts at 1-800-624-3327 after the funds have disbursed to the student account.
+Please be advised per Federal guidelines, the Office of Student Accounts has up to 14 business days to process student refunds.
+If you have checked your student account on-line after the loans have disbursed and are expecting a refund, you should direct questions about the refund to the Office of Student Accounts at 1-800-624-3327.
 Please be advised that the Financial Aid Office is not able to advise the amount of or the status on processing a refund.

 How can I receive my refund faster?